nock/nock/README.md

   .reply(200, 'Persisting all the way');
 ```

-## pendingMocks
+## .pendingMocks()

-If a scope is not done, you can inspect the scope to infer which ones are still pending using the `scope.pendingMocks` function:
+If a scope is not done, you can inspect the scope to infer which ones are still pending using the `scope.pendingMocks()` function:

 ```js
 if (!scope.isDone()) {